 The problem in getting good data on fats is that you can't easily run lab studies.
 It's not like determining which lasts longer, alkaline or lithium batteries.
 We can't take a group of people and make them consume only animal fats for a year, have another group consume only vegetable oils, and a third a mix of both.
 Instead we must rely on epidemiological or observational studies that are fraught with hazard.

 Here are highlights of what we know.
 Today.

-Fats and oils are made mostly of fatty acid compounds called triglycerides that are made of chains of molecules called hydrocarbons.
-Hydrocarbons are made of carbon atoms with hydrogen atoms attached.
-Unsaturated fats some carbon atoms with double bonds to other carbon atoms (C=C) .
+Some carbon atoms have double bonds to other carbon atoms (C=C) and they are called unsaturated fats.
 If hydrogen atoms are attached to all those carbons leaving them single bonded (C-C), the fat is called saturated because it is holding all the hydrogen it can handle.
 If some of the bonds are hydrogenated and one is not, the fat is called monounsaturated.
 If multiple carbon atoms retain their double bond, the hydrocarbon is called polyunsaturated.
 All three are made by both nature and man.

 The more saturated the fat is, the thicker it gets, the faster it is to oxidize and turn rancid, while the melting point and smoke point increase.
 It is believed that saturated fats are less healthy than mono or polyunsaturated fats.

 The location of the bonds is also thought to be crucial.
 If a double bond is in the sixth position it is called an omega-6 fatty acid, if it is in the third position, it is an omega-3, etc. Omega-3 fatty acids are considered healthy, and since they are not manufactured by our bodies, they are called Essential Fatty Acids (EFAs) meaning that we need them and we can only get them from eating them.
 They are common in fish oils.